HTTPArchive/almanac.httparchive.org/src/content/en/2024/cdn.md

 - **Cache effectiveness:** Each CDN uses proprietary technology and many, for security reasons, do not expose cache performance or depth of cache.
 - **Localization and internationalization:** Just like geographic distribution, the effects of language and geo-specific domains are also opaque to these tests.
 - **CDN detection:** This is primarily done through DNS resolution and HTTP headers.
 Most CDNs use a DNS CNAME to map a user to an optimal data center.
 However, some CDNs use Anycast IPs or direct A+AAAA responses from a delegated domain which hide the DNS chain.
 In other cases, websites use multiple CDNs to balance between vendors, which is hidden from the single-request pass of our crawler.
 - **IPv6 detection:** Whether or not a CDN is configured to use IPv6 can be inferred if the DNS entry for the domain name contains a AAAA entry and accepts a connection over IPv6.
-The 2024 test run did not include this capability, however we’ve ensured this data can be collected for the 2025 Web Almanac.
+The 2024 test run did not include this capability, however we've ensured this data can be collected for the 2025 Web Almanac.

 All of this influences our measurements.
 These results reflect the support of specific features (for example TLSv1.3, HTTP/2+, Zstandard) per site, but do not reflect actual traffic usage.